microsoft/aka/README.md

 Here is how it works.
 Open a new tab and type [aka.ms/ad/{command}](https://aka.ms/command)

-Where shortcut is one of the commands below.
+Use any of the commands below.

+Don't forget to super charge this with the [Address bar search](#search-bar-support) tip below.

 ## Azure Active Directory - Admins